The safety of all our residents is our number one priority.

 We operate a 'Stay Put' policy for tenants in line with national guidance.
 We believe this is the safest way to respond to a fire, if one occurs.

-If anything comes out of the Grenfell Tower block fire investigation that recommends we review this policy, we will, working with tenants and Tyne & Wear Fire and Rescue Service.
+If anything comes out of the Grenfell Tower block fire investigation that recommends we review this policy, we will, working with tenants and Tyne and Wear Fire and Rescue Service.
 It is really important that tenants follow the current policy.

 We are placing posters reminding everyone of the Stay Put policy in all blocks.